 Relaxing Sounds of Nature

-Some yoga teachers covet their playlists but I believe we need to move the music medicine around the planet to support the awakening that is unfolding within each of us.
+I believe we need to move the music medicine around the planet to support the awakening that is unfolding within each of us.
 We need to support these beautiful artists so that they can continue producing music that will lift the vibration of the planet.
 Please share the blog and if you know of some really great songs/artists that need to be included in future playlists, connect with me.
 Love & Light my friends…

 Shri Ananda is a certified Kripalu Yoga teacher, musician, and spiritual filmmaker creating music and stories to help us awaken to who we really are.
 Shri is a grounded and joyful yoga teacher who invites you to journey inward.
 His classes promote self-understanding, intuition, and transformation from the inside-out through mindful movement and breath work.
 Ananda is known for his themed ‘Gentle Spirit Yoga’ classes – combining gentle yoga with spiritual exploration through music .
 He is presently instructing at Ekahi Yoga Center in Kelowna, British Columbia and hosts retreats around the world.